x-team/xp-ui/src/components/ui/Note.md

   avatar='https://pbs.twimg.com/profile_images/416334680598659072/-_RxK6dH_200x200.jpeg'
   date={date}
   name='Samwise Gamgee'
-  text='I feel like spring after winter, and sun on the leaves; and like trumpets and harps and all the songs I have ever heard!'
+  text={`I feel like spring after winter, and sun on the leaves; and like trumpets and harps and all the songs I have ever heard!`}
 />
 ```